 Snorkeling Tours in Maui

 Believe it or not, even in the cooler months on Maui, snorkeling is still prime!
 Our waters are still in the 70’s and air temperatures typically in mid to high 80’s!
 If the water along the coastline has any run-off from rainfall, opt for snorkeling tours on boats where they can take you to Lanai or other Maui coast locations that were not impacted by the rain.
 Snorkel tours to Lanai typically include seeing the giant seacliff, snorkeling with tropical fish and turtles and dolphin watching!
 During winter months, and especially during the month of February, our snorkel tours include whale watching because it’s just too awesome to not stop and say hi to our giant humpback whale friends!
-Learn more about our Maui and Lanai Snorkel Tours here!(put a link here to our tour page)
+Learn more about our Maui and Lanai Snorkel Tours today!

 Zipline Tours in Maui